Zi-kiki/iloader/README.md

 ## Future Plans

-- Better error handling
 - Checks for if device is in developer mode, has password set, etc
 - Automatic anisette fallback
-  - Display list of solutions to common error messages
 - Team selection when an account has multiple teams
 - Auto-refresh installed apps
   - Minimize to tray